Heavy Equipment Operator - North Warning System - 6 Weeks On / 6 Weeks Off - FIFO

 Responsibilities

-The Heavy Equipment Operator supports North Warning System site operations at Dewar Lakes by operating heavy equipment for road, runway, and grounds maintenance, supporting logistics, and assisting with equipment and facilities upkeep in extreme Arctic conditions.
+The Heavy Equipment Operator supports North Warning System operations by maintaining essential transportation routes, operating mobile equipment, and assisting with logistics and maintenance at remote Arctic radar sites.

-• Maintain gravel surfaces and access routes to ensure safe route passage and site mobility.
+• Maintain roads, grounds, gravel surfaces, and access routes to ensure safe passage throughout the radar sites.

-• Assist with Mobile Support Equipment (MSE) maintenance and repairs, including upkeep of equipment storage buildings.
+• Assist with Mobile Support Equipment maintenance and repairs.

-• Load and unload helicopters and fixed-wing aircraft to support logistics and transport activities.
+• Load and unload helicopters and fixed-wing aircraft.

-• Perform other duties as assigned to support radar site operations.
+• Perform other duties assigned in support of North Warning System site operations.

 Requirements

-• Experience or training in driving vehicles with attached trailers.
+• Experience or training operating vehicles with attached trailers.

-• Ability to obtain and maintain Reliability Security Clearance.
+• Ability to obtain and maintain an Enhanced Reliability Security Clearance or Secret Level Security Clearance.

 Perks and Benefits

-• 6 weeks on / 6 weeks off FIFO rotation with 48-hour workweeks.
+• Permanent employment with a 6 weeks on / 6 weeks off rotation.

-• Comprehensive benefits: health, dental, vision, disability, and life insurance.
+• Health, dental, vision, disability, and life insurance.

 Worksite/Project